-Back during my elementary school days we were summoned to school each day by the ringing of a bell.
-That bell was perched high in a steeple atop an old wooden building.
-The building being the original school structure in Slater.
-Although we didn’t know it at the time, its days were numbered.
+Back in my elementary school days, we were summoned to school by the ringing of a bell.
+The bell was perched high up in a steeple atop an old wooden building.
+It was the original school structure in town and, although we didn’t know it at the time, its days were numbered.

 Sometimes I would hang around the entryway hoping Rudy would ask me, but most mornings I’d be busy playing and forget all about school until the bell brought me back to reality.

-When the bell tolled, kids didn’t simply rush into the building.
+When the bell tolled one didn’t simply rush into the building.
 There was a certain tradition to be observed.
-The bigger kids (fifth and sixth graders) had first claim on the doors.
-They were followed by the third and fourth graders.
-We little kids (first and second graders) the last to enter the school.
+The bigger kids (fifth- and sixth-graders) had first claim on the doors.
+They were followed by the third- and fourth-graders.
+We little kids (first- and second-graders) were the last to enter the school.
 (This was when kindergarten was still a novel idea in Iowa.)

-Our teacher would stand patiently by the door waiting for each of us to make our grand entrance.
+Our teacher would stand patiently by the door, waiting for each of us to make our grand entrance.
 Things had to be checked.
 (Dirty hands, shoes or boots were not permitted.)
-If one managed to sneak by the teacher (later to be discovered), the guilty party was sent to the bathroom while the rest of the class giggled.
+If one managed to sneak by the teacher and later was discovered, the guilty party was sent to the bathroom while the rest of the class giggled.

 There was only one punishment in a guy’s life even more extreme: getting caught talking to a girl during class.
 The sentence was swift and final: sit with her at her desk for the rest of the day.
 (Talk about cruel and inhumane punishment.)